aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README.md

 **PROFILE\_NAME** is the name of the aws profile that you set up at the beginning of this document.
 It is very likely 'sc-2023'

-**PROJECT\_NAME:** is the name of the project.  **N.B.:** `PROJECT_NAME` must start with a letter and can only contain lowercase letters, numbers, hyphens (-), underscores (_), and forward slashes (/).
+`PROJECT_NAME`: is the name of the project [RBJ: as chosen by the user for the life of the competition].
+Note that `PROJECT_NAME` must start with a letter and can only contain lowercase letters, numbers, hyphens (-), underscores (_), and forward slashes (/).

-**SOLVER\_TYPE:** is either 'cloud' or 'parallel' depending on which kind of solver you want to run.
-Cloud solvers run on multiple 16-core machines (m6i.4xlarge) with 64GB memory and parallel solvers run on a single 64-core machine (m6i.16xlarge) with 256GB memory.
+`SOLVER_TYPE`: is either `cloud` or `parallel` depending on which kind of solver you are running.
+Note that we will run cloud solvers run on multiple 16-core machines (m6i.4xlarge [RBJ: include links?]) with 64GB memory, while parallel solvers run on a single 64-core machine (m6i.16xlarge) with 256GB memory.

-The `create-solver-infrastructure` script takes 5-10 minutes to run.
-At this point, all the cloud resources should be created.
+The script will take 5-10 minutes.
+When complete, all of the needed cloud resources should be created.
+[RBJ: provide instructions for checking/testing?]

-### Updating the infrastructure to Switch Between Cloud and Parallel Tracks
+### Switching Between Cloud and Parallel Tracks

-Once the infrastructure has been created, if you want to update it to switch between machine configurations for the cloud and parallel tracks, you can run the `update-solver-infrastructure` command:
+Once the infrastructure has been created, if you want to update it to switch between machine configurations for the cloud and parallel tracks, you can run the `update-solver-infrastructure` script:

 ```text
 ./update-solver-infrastructure --profile PROFILE_NAME --project PROJECT_NAME --solver-type SOLVER_TYPE
 ```

-This allows you to change the instance and memory configurations of the ECS images used.
+This will change the instance type and memory configurations for the ECS images used.
+You can switch back and forth as needed.

 ### Deleting the infrastructure

-If something goes wrong and you want to start over, run the `delete-solver-infrastructure` command:
+If something goes wrong and you want to start over, simply run the `delete-solver-infrastructure` script:
 ```text
 ./delete-solver-infrastructure --profile PROFILE_NAME --project PROJECT_NAME
 ```

 This will delete the infrastructure and associated resources.
+It will not delete your AWS account or security credentials.

+[RBJ: stopped here]

 ### Creating the Base Docker Leader and Worker Images for Solvers